-We do spend much of our years in Asia these days, so I find myself occasionally craving for the unlikely comforts of Northern Ireland food.
+We do spend much of our years in Asia these days, so I find myself occasionally craving the unlikely comforts of Northern Ireland food.
 Where in SE Asian cooking it is rare to find even an oven in a home kitchen, and I can think of few regional beef dishes other than Thai Massaman, Indonesian Rendang, and maybe a Filipino Bistek.
-And I have of course been introducing Fanfan to the culinary “delights” of traditional Northern Ireland food during our recent stints back in Bangor.
-Where her general thoughts of the Northern Irish cuisine is fat, greasy and unhealthy.
+And I have of course been introducing Fanfan to the culinary “delights” of traditional Northern Ireland food during our recent stints back in the City of Bangor.
+Where her general thoughts of Northern Irish cuisine is fat, greasy and unhealthy.
 Or that is at least the words she says a lot.
 Otherwise I have omitted some of the more obscure Northern Ireland Food from this list, like dulce for instance, which is a dried seaweed, which I have never seen in my life.
 So the chances of tourists coming across them are slim.
-As this list instead shares the more traditional Northern Ireland food and drink that are found in the chip shops, pub grub, cafes, and bakeries, common throughout Northern Ireland.
+As this list instead shares the more traditional Northern Ireland food and drink that is found in the chip shops, pub grub, cafes, and bakeries, common throughout Northern Ireland.
 This is our essential eating guide to Northern Irish Cuisine.

 The Greasy Spoons